"The

 Rights Reserved.

 One of my favorite science fiction novels is Frank Herbert's Dune.
 I read it as an undergraduate.
-The story (after the first hundred pages) was so compelling that I read the entire book in one sitting.
+The story was so compelling that I read the entire book in one sitting.
 One early memorable scene was when the hero, Paul Atreides, had his humanity tested, under life threat.
 To survive the test's overwhelming perceived pain, he used the Bene Gesserit (an ancient order focused on exceptional development of physical, mental and emotional control) Litany Against Fear:

-All of us who dive will, at some point in time, find ourselves in an extremely stressful, if not life-threatening situation ... an event where the fear becomes almost palpable as it rises from deep within us and threatens to take control.
+All of us who dive will most likely, at some point in time, find ourselves in an extremely stressful, if not life-threatening, situation ... an event where the fear becomes palpable as it rises from deep within us and threatens to take control.
 To prevent an undesirable outcome, this fear must be mediated.

 In times where I have had a perceived life-threat, I used a shortened (so as to not have to memorize / recall so many words) version:

-This "ritual" of mentally reciting the Litany is psychologically calming and lessens the fear (alters focus away from the rising tide of anxiety), so that the situation can be resolved.
-In other words, a potentially catastrophic event becomes a "war story" and not a tragedy.
+This "ritual" of mentally reciting this Litany (or some other personally chosen mantra) is psychologically calming and lessens the fear (alters focus away from the rising tide of anxiety), so that the situation can be resolved.
+In other words, a potentially tragic event becomes an inconvenience (later, a "war story") and not a catastrophe.

 About